 Fishing

-If you’re an expert fisherman or just starting to learn the ropes, you’ll love the variety of lakes and ponds found within Shawnee National Forest.
+If you’re an expert fisherman or just starting to learn the ropes, you’ll love the variety of lakes and ponds found within Shawnee State Forest.
 From small, secluded pools to large, sprawling bodies of water, there’s something for every type of fisherman.
 And the best part?
 All of these natural wonders are open for fishing and other water-based activities all year round.

-But that’s not all – the Forest Service has made efforts to improve the fishing experience by stocking the waters on a rotational basis and installing submersible fish attractor structures.
+But that’s not all, the Forest Service has made efforts to improve the fishing experience by stocking the waters on a rotational basis and installing submersible fish attractor structures.
 Most of the ponds were originally stocked with catfish, bluegill, and bass, but due to the ability of bluegill and bass to self-sustain their populations, channel catfish are now the only fish that are supplementally stocked.
 It is required to have an Ohio Fishing License before doing any fishing in the park, so make sure to obtain this before your trip!

 Cross-Country Skiing